Chelsea Houska Celebrates Her Daughter’s Eighth Birthday, Shares Photo Of Baby Boy On Instagram

 Chelsea Houska and her family celebrated the eighth birthday of her oldest child, daughter Aubree, at the end of last week.

-As she and her husband, Cole DeBoer, prepare to celebrate their marriage with a second wedding ceremony later this year, the Teen Mom 2 star has remained active on social media and on September 8, she posted a birthday photo of her daughter.
+As she and her husband, Cole DeBoer, prepare to celebrate their marriage with a second wedding ceremony later this year, the Teen Mom 2 star has remained active on social media, and on September 8, she posted a birthday photo of her daughter.

 “And just like that, she’s 8 years old happy birthday to my favorite girl!!!”
 Chelsea Houska wrote in the caption of the image, which featured Aubree posing in a floral dress and jean jacket.

 Chelsea Houska shares her oldest child with her ex-boyfriend, Adam Lind, who recently took a step back from filming Teen Mom 2.
-As fans may recall, Lind and his relationship with Houska were once main storylines on the show but after feeling that MTV’s edits were out to get him, he chose to distance himself from the spotlight.
+As fans may recall, Lind and his relationship with Houska were once main storylines on the show, but after feeling that MTV’s edits were out to get him, he chose to distance himself from the spotlight.

 Earlier this year, a source spoke to Radar Online about Adam Lind’s future on Teen Mom 2, revealing that because he was sick of “being bashed,” he no longer intended to film.